 1. ToFu: Top of the Funnel

-At the very top of your sales funnel you're looking to attract a much larger audience of leads, because you're working to attract relevant traffic without deliberately filtering or discouraging conversions.
+At the very top of your sales funnel you're looking to attract a much larger audience of potential leads, because you're working to attract relevant traffic without deliberately filtering or discouraging conversions.
 The most common form of ToFu content would be your blog articles.
-From there, calls-to-actions should lead ToFu prospects to conversion opportunities, like tip sheets or eBooks that encourage leads to trade their contact information for the helpful content inside.
+From there, calls-to-actions should lead ToFu prospects to conversion opportunities, like tip sheets or eBooks that encourage leads to exchange their contact information for the helpful content inside.